10 Interesting Facts about Rational Numbers

 Operations on Rational Numbers

-When the denominators of the given rational numbers are equal:
+When the denominators of the given ratio numbers are equal:

 We add the numerators and keep the denominators the same.